For professional development I read many marketing and writing blogs.

 Third, they elicit a positive emotional response from the recipient.
 Saeideh Heshmati, Assistant Professor of Psychology at Claremont Graduate University led a study on what makes people “feel loved.”
 Among the findings were “small gestures in everyday life” like people showing support without expecting anything back.

 You’ve heard that the best brands establish an emotional connection in their marketing.
 Business owners often focus on the wording of their tagline or the storyline of their ads to do this, and that is important.
-A handwritten thank you note can be as effective.

 Handwritten Thank You Notes Boost Your Business

-While exact results will vary by brand, handwritten notes’ ROI comes in the form of customer retention, repeat business and word-of-mouth marketing.
+While exact results will vary by brand, handwritten notes’ ROI comes in the form of customer retention, repeat business, and word-of-mouth marketing.

 Wufoo, an online form-building company, takes time every week to send handwritten thank you cards to customers.
 Customer Ops team leader Renee Morris reports that “out of the roughly 800 customers who received handwritten cards from us last year, 50% fewer folks left our product than those who did not receive cards.”